The Subscription Schools

-Walter Beard was the president of the school board in 1899, followed by R. S. Bridgman 1900.
+Walter Beard was the president of the school board in 1899, followed by R. S. Bridgman in 1900.
 Sam Hamilton was the first superintendent of the school and served for two years.
 During this time, the school didn’t have a principal.
 For many years, the superintendent also served in this capacity.
 He was paid $55 per month for nine months for the first year.
 The second year his contract read, "salary $75 per month for six months or longer, if funds are sufficient.”
 Sam Hamilton served until 1901 when E. Rodman became the superintendent.
 E. Rodman served until 1912.
 The Poteau Rodman Grade School was named in his honor.

 Expansion and Segregation

 By 1904, more room was needed.
 A small wooden building was erected on the north side of the rock building.
 By 1906, still more room was needed.
 This time bonds were voted and a two-story brick building more than twice the size of the rock portion was added.
 This building was erected at a cost of $10,000.

 Following the segregation laws in the state, in 1914, a "negro" school was opened in Poteau.
 P.J.
-Carter was the teacher, and the school had 10 black children.
+Carter was the teacher, and the school had 10 Black children.
 This school was originally housed in a one-room wood-frame structure.
 Sometime between 1920 and 1935, a new school was built out of stone.
 This school was named Dunbar in honor of Paul Laurence Dunbar.
 Mr. Dunbar was the first influential black poet in American literature.
-Not only was he an inspired writer, but he was also one of the first black men to transcend the “separate but equal” policies.
+Not only was he an inspired writer, but he was also one of the first Black men to transcend the “separate but equal” policies.
 He was an inspiration to many of the Black generations that followed him.
 In 1955 Poteau became the first state school district in Oklahoma to announce that it would integrate.

 New Schools Added

 A new high school building was constructed in 1921 at a cost of $75,000.
 It sat on the site that is now known as Pansy Kidd Middle School.
 Architect M.T.
 Hardin, out of Muskogee, Oklahoma designed the new school.
 Joseph S. Terry was hired to build the high school.